lvanderree/com.synplyworks.spider/README.md

 * 0.2.0 added support for spider thermostat
 * 0.1.1 fixed some app metadata
 * 0.1.0 initial release to control itho fan

-## Final note

-The repository can be found at: https://github.com/lvanderree/com.synplyworks.spider

-If you like the app, consider a donation to support development :beer: